Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization: First Examples of Families of Blowups

-{\rm is a family of regular blowups $B^{(t)} \in \mathfrak{Bl}^{\mathrm{reg}}_U(Z)$ with $B^{(0)} = B$ and $B^{(1)} = C.$\\ We now choose $a = 1.$ Then looking at the conics $f_0^{(t)} = 0$ and $f_1^{(t)} = 0$ defined by the two polynomials}
+is a family of regular blowups $B^{(t)} \in \mathfrak{Bl}^{\mathrm{reg}}_U(Z)$ with $B^{(0)} = B$ and $B^{(1)} = C.$ \\ We now choose $a = 1.$ Then looking at the conics $f_0^{(t)} = 0$ and $f_1^{(t)} = 0$ defined by the two polynomials}

 {\rm we have the following situation: Two hyperbolas ($t=0$) are deformed to two ellipses ($t=1$) via a degeneration to a pair of lines ($t = \frac{1}{2}$).
-A rough visualization of this family presents itself as shown in Figure 4.}
+A rough visualization of this family is shown in Figure 4.}

 \end{exam}